Pranav-Sharma717/HackathonProject/README.md

 # Coding Puzzles
-Coding Puzzles — a revolutionary platform for coding enthusiasts, problem solvers, and anyone eager to unlock the mysteries of efficient programming.
+A revolutionary platform for coding enthusiasts, problem solvers, and anyone eager to unlock the mysteries of efficient programming.
 "Coding Puzzles isn’t just a tool; it’s a teacher.
 We offer:
 - *Interactive visualizations* that simplify complex algorithms.
 - *Beginner-friendly articles* that break down coding puzzles into easy-to-understand concepts.